 Expedited Processing – In certain limited situations, FOIA requesters can ask that their request be processed ahead of other pending requests.
 This is called expedited processing.
 The standards for expedited processing are set out in the FOIA and in the regulations of each federal agency.

-Fee Waiver – A request made to an agency that it waive any applicable fees for their processing of a FOIA request.
-Fee waivers are limited to situations in which a requester can show that the disclosure of the requested information is in the public interest because it is likely to contribute significantly to public understanding of the operations and activities of the government and is not primarily in the commercial interest of the requester.
+Fee Waiver – You may request a fee waiver when making your request.
+Under the FOIA, fee waivers are limited to situations in which a requester can show that the disclosure of the requested information is in the public interest because it is likely to contribute significantly to public understanding of the operations and activities of the government and is not primarily in the commercial interest of the requester.
 Requests for fee waivers from individuals who are seeking records pertaining to themselves usually do not meet this standard.
 In addition, a requester's inability to pay fees is not a legal basis for granting a fee waiver.

-FOIA Request – A request submitted to a federal agency asking for access to agency records on any topic.
-A FOIA request can generally be made by any person, to any federal agency, and only requires that requesters reasonably describe the records they are seeking and comply with agency regulations for making such requests.
+FOIA Request – A request submitted to a federal agency asking for agency records on any topic.
+A FOIA request can generally be made by any person and to any federal agency.

-Full Denial – An agency decision not to release any records in response to a FOIA request because, for example, the records are exempt in their entireties under one or more FOIA exemptions, or because of a procedural reason, such as when no records responsive to the request could be located.
+Full Denial – When an agency cannot release any records in response to a FOIA request, because, for example, the requested information is exempt from disclosure in its entirety or no records responsive to the request could be located.

-Full Grant – An agency decision to disclose all records in full in response to a FOIA request.
+Full Grant – When an agency is able to disclose all records in full in response to a FOIA request.

 Full-Time FOIA Employees – The number of staff at a department or agency who work on FOIA full time in their positions.